Low-Carb and Gluten-Free Cheddar Pecan Almond Crisps (Video)

-When you need a low-carb nibble that's special enough for a holiday party, these Cheddar Pecan Almond Crisps are amazingly delicious!
-This recipe is also gluten-free, Keto, low-glycemic, meatless, and South Beach Diet Phase Two; use the Recipes-by-Diet-Type Index to find more recipes like this one.
+These Low-Carb and Gluten-Free Cheddar Pecan Almond Crisps are amazingly delicious and they’re perfect when you need a low-carb nibble that’s good enough for a holiday party!
+This recipe is also gluten-free, Keto, low-glycemic, meatless, and South Beach Diet Phase Two; use the Diet-Type Index to find more recipes like this one.

 It’s the holidays, and everywhere you look there are sweet treats tempting you.
 I’m guessing quite a few of my readers join me in the effort to avoid most of those sweet holiday offerings, but you also want something special to serve guests or take to holiday parties at this time of year, right?

 I think these Low-Carb and Gluten-Free Cheddar Pecan Almond Crisps are going to be perfect for those times when you need a low-carb treat for a holiday gathering.
 I switched out the flour for almond flour in a recipe I spotted in the Penzeys holiday catalog, and when we tested the recipe we also cut it in half, because even though it’s low in carbs, this is a calorie dense treat when it’s made with almond flour.